-It is concluded that while individual users, as well as individual venues, may benefit from the installation and use of the more advanced systems identified in this report, including the satellite-based GPS, computer-based and wireless tracking systems, they are currently not sufficiently developed to justify general application to all buildings and public venues.
+The conclusions of this report are set out in Section 7, however in summary the authors are of the opinion that while individual users, as well as individual venues, may benefit from the installation and use of the more advanced systems identified in this report, including the satellite-based GPS, computer-based and wireless tracking systems, they are currently not sufficiently developed to justify general application to all buildings and public venues.

-Systems and technologies which require handheld devices that are useful only within particular buildings and venues, and which must be provided and maintained by the building or venue manager, are not suitable for use in all buildings and other spaces.
-However such systems may be practical if a suitable communication protocol or standard was developed and implemented to enable the universal use of devices in different buildings and venues.
-Such a protocol should be given high priority.
+Further, systems and technologies which require handheld devices that are useful only within particular buildings and venues, and which must be provided and maintained by the building or venue manager, would also not be suitable for use in all buildings and other spaces.
+However the authors believe that such systems may be practicable if a suitable communication protocol or standard was developed and implemented to enable the universal use of devices in different buildings and venues.
+The authors believe that such a protocol should be given high priority.

-Some passive systems and technologies, including tactile ground surface indicators, embossed and Braille signage systems, as well as some active systems including audio/verbal information signs and digital sound evacuation systems, are currently sufficiently well developed to be introduced generally.
-This can be done as a minimum requirement for all buildings which presently are required to have systems installed for people with no sensory impairment, and for some other venues.
-These systems will only go part of the way to eliminating access barriers to people with a sensory impairment.
+The authors are of the opinion that some of the passive systems and technologies, including tactile ground surface indicators, embossed and Braille signage systems, as well as some active systems including audio/verbal information signs and digital sound evacuation systems, are currently sufficiently well developed to be introduced generally as a minimum requirement for all buildings which presently are required to have systems installed for people with no sensory impairment, and for some other venues.
+The authors acknowledge that these systems will only go part of the way to eliminating access barriers to people with a sensory impairment.